-Each person hired for a position that allows or requires the employee operate a school bus shall meet the following requirements:
+Each person hired for a position that allows or requires the employee to operate a school bus shall meet the following requirements:

-- 1. The employee shall possess a current commercial vehicle driver's license for driving a school bus; - 2.
+- 1. The employee shall possess a current driver's license authorizing the individual to operate the size school bus the individual is being hired to drive; - 2.
 Have undergone a physical examination, which shall include a drug test, by a licensed physician or advanced practice nurse within the past two years; and - 3.
-A current valid certificate of school bus driver in service training.
+A current valid certification of school bus driver in service training.